-The 2018 Atlantic hurricane season, which begins June 1 and runs through November, is expected to be another active season.
-Forecasters at the National Oceanic and Atmospheric Administration (NOAA) predict a 70-percent likelihood of 10 to 16 named storms (winds of 39 mph or higher), of which 5 to 9 could become hurricanes (winds of 74 mph or higher), including 1 to 4 major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).
-An average hurricane season produces 12 named storms, of which 6 become hurricanes, including 3 major hurricanes.
+The 2019 Atlantic hurricane season begins June 1 and runs through November 30.
+Forecasters at the National Oceanic and Atmospheric Administration (NOAA) predict a 40 percent chance of a near-normal season, a 30 percent chance of an above-normal season, and a 30 percent chance of a below-normal season.
+There is a likelihood of 9 to 15 named storms (winds of 39 mph or higher), of which 4 to 8 could become hurricanes (winds of 74 mph or higher), including 2 to 4 major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).

 The 2017 season saw 17 named storms, 10 hurricanes and six major hurricanes, including Hurricanes Harvey, Irma and Maria, which devastated Texas, Florida and Puerto Rico, among other places.

 More than 10 years ago, Hurricane Ike, a Category 2 with a Category 4 storm surge, erased parts of Galveston and Chambers Counties in Texas, claimed more than 100 lives, and ripped 2.6 million people off the electrical grid for weeks.

 In 2005, Hurricane Katrina sunk one city and Rita chased another out of town.
 In June, 2001, a tropical storm named Allison washed away everything residents of Houston, Texas, knew about flooding.

 Lessons learned: 1) No two storms are alike.
 2) Prepare while the sun is shining.